-Surveillance systems to monitor animals during transport may be useful in some transport situations but cannot interfere with the safe operation of the aircraft/vehicle. are highly recommended.
+Surveillance systems to monitor animals during transport may be useful in some transport situations but cannot interfere with the safe operation of the aircraft/vehicle.

-Poisonous or venomous animals should be double packed to prevent escape (based on local and/or national regulations vehicles) while ensuring they are provided with sufficient space and ventilation.
+Poisonous or venomous animals should be double packed to prevent escape (based on local and/or national regulations) while ensuring they are provided with sufficient space and ventilation.